 - Temporary Assistance to Needy Families

-- Help for the Aged, Blind, or Disabled
+- Help to the Aged, Blind, or Disabled

 - Supplemental Security Income The car must be owned by the recipient, and all registered owners must be receiving assistance.